erda-project/docs/docs/en/2.0/manual/install/docker-install.md

 # Deploy via Docker Compose

 ::: tip Tips
-This installation method is only suitable for trial environment where you can get experience with Erda locally, but not applicable for production environment.
+This installation method is only suitable for trial environments where you can get experience with Erda locally, but not applicable for production environments.
 :::

 ## Prerequisites